softlion/WheelPicker-Samples/README.md

 The Weel Picker provides an event and a Command when the selection changes, making it easy to use with mvvm frameworks.
 It also implements INotifyPropertyChanged to notify change of its properties.

 ### Live Preview
 The component supports live preview in the Xamarin Forms Previewer and in the Xamarin Android Designer (axml files).
-But Xaml Hot reload is prefered.
+Xaml Hot reload is the prefered way though.